Skip to content

 Select Materials

-Once the materials are imported, click on them to see and edit their properties.
+Once imported, click a material in the list to display and edit its properties.

 Edit Material